harsh661/cinema-hub/README.md

 5. **Enjoy Your Movie Night**: Once you've found the perfect movie or show, sit back, relax, and enjoy your entertainment!

-## Installation

-Cinema Hub is accessible through any modern web browser.
-Simply visit [www.cinemahub.com](https://www.cinemahub.com) to start using the app.
-There's no need to download or install anything!

 ## Contributions

 We welcome contributions from the open-source community.
-If you'd like to contribute to Cinema Hub, please check out our [GitHub repository](https://github.com/cinemahub) for more information.
+If you'd like to contribute to Cinema Hub, please check out our [GitHub repository](https://github.com/harsh661/cinema-hub) for more information.

 ---